Wealthzen/beta-front-end/wealthzen-frontend-main/README.md

 -   currentQuestion
     -   Represents the active question displayed on the screen
 -   user
-    -   Represents the Current User
+    -   Represents the Current User details
-    -   Get the values from the user user input
+    -   Get the values from the user input
         -   name
         -   email
         -   password